tars-node/deploy/README.md

 Options:

 > -h, --help output usage information
 > -V, --version output the version number
--f, --force Force to Build Package
+> -f, --force Force to Build Package
+> -p --platform build deploy package for target platform

 ### -f, --force

 Because the tool will package the current running environment (such as node executable binaries, recompile C / C ++ addon on the current architecture, etc.), please execute the packaging tool on the same environment (linux) as the target operating architecture.

 Turn this switch on to bypass this restriction.
 But at the same time we strongly advise you not to do this!

+### -p, --platform
+By default, the tool will build package running on the linux platform.
+If you want to specify other platforms, you can pass this parameter.
+Currently darwin / linux are supported.